TheMarlboroMan/punge/README.md

 ## TODO and FIX.

-- Fix the controller interface, it makes no sense that the board is there when it should be a property of the controller itself.
-- Add help with the instructions list and game instructions.
+- In the help controller, tabs should be interpreted as N spaces for the purposes of the formatter.
 - What should be printed out if there's nothing on the stack???
 - Experiment with getch alternatives...
 - Finish the interpreter with the missing commands.
 I am only missing the input stuff.